ajewelbd/online-learning-platform/README.md

 # API endpoints

-These endpoints allow you to handle Stripe subscriptions for Publish and Analyze.
+These endpoints allow you to handle course & enrollments.

 ## GET